Tap-Payments/CheckoutSDK-iOS/README.md

    3. The customer paying already activate Apple pay in his device.
    4. The customer paying has already added at least one valid card in his Apple Wallet with one our Apple pay payment networks.

+## Important Information
+### Supported languages
+1. English.
+1. Arabic.

+### Supported themes
+> The sdk auto detects the device's display mode light or dark and displays itself accordingly.

+1. Light mode.
+	1. The `Checkout SDK` will be displayed in light mode and icons will be colored.
+1. Light mode with mono color.
+	1. The `Checkout SDK` will be displayed in light mode and icons will be monochromatic.
+1. Dark mode.
+	1. The `Checkout SDK` will be displayed in dark mode and icons will white.
+1. Dark mode with colors.
+	1. The `Checkout SDK` will be displayed in dark mode and icons will be colored.

+### Supported SDK modes
+1. Sandbox
+	1. Where you can try all different payment methods with no limits and no charges will occur.
+	2. Check this for our [Testing Cards](https://developers.tap.company/reference/testing-cards "Testing Cards")
+1. Production
+	1. Where you can try all different payment methods for real to memic your expected customers' experience.
+Please note, this will require using real data will incur charges.

+### Supported transaction modes
+1. Purchase
+	1. To be used when you want to deduct the amount from your customer.
+1. Authourize
+	1. To be used when you want to hold the amount from your customer.

 ## SDK Setup
 ### Global variables setup
 These variables to be set before starting the `Checkout SDK`.
 This will define important parameters for configuring and theming the `Checkout SDK` itself.
 Please note, missing to configure these will end up in using default values or the `Checkout SDK` will throw an error as it cannot start.